gvwilson/sdxpy/src/func/index.md

 to ask how [%g extensibility "extensible" %] it is, i.e., how easily we can add or change things [%b Wilson2022a %].
-The answer for the [%i "interpreter" %] of [%x interp %] is pretty easily" but the answer for the little language it interprets is "not at all" because users cannot define new operations in the little language itself.
+The answer for the [%i "interpreter" %] of [%x interp %] is "pretty easily" but the answer for the little language it interprets is "not at all" because users cannot define new operations in the little language itself.
 We need to give them a way to define and call functions.